stevendelro/2018-portfolio/README.md

 3. Get site back online on DigitalOcean.

 Stretch Goal:
-4. Host all images and apps on DigitalOcean.
+Host all images and project apps on DigitalOcean.

 ## Agenda for 11/2/2018